JustinLR/bureaufosins/README.md

 ### Book Hub

 Book Hub is your central hub for managing your book projects.
 Keep track of your writing progress, organize your chapters, and set goals to stay motivated throughout your writing journey.

-### Author’s Toolbox

-The Author’s Toolbox is a collection of writing resources and utilities to help you improve your writing skills.
-From grammar and style guides to writing prompts and inspiration, this toolbox has everything you need to hone your craft.

 ### Summarizer